dannyobrien761/body-health-app/README.md

 ### Content
 [content placeholder- Brad traversy 50projects50days](https://github.com/bradtraversy/50projects50days/tree/master/content-placeholder)

-the 50projects in 50 days project for content placeholder by brad traversy link above was the inspiration for the html structure for the content 'herb-cards' and ome of the js code described below.
+I took inspiration from the "content placeholder" project from the 50projects in 50 days repository  by brad traversy (link above).
+The inspiration taken as outlined below and in the code comments for specific reference is clearly defined.
+Please see below the html structure for the content 'herb-cards' and one of the js code snippets described below.

-the html
-snip from the content placeholder project:
+#### the html snip from the content placeholder project:
 <body>
     <div class="card">
       <div class="card-header animated-bg" id="header">&nbsp;</div>